I Married a Monster from Outer Space: Production

 Both director Gene Fowler Jr. and screenwriter Louis Vittes had worked in series television and had some success.
 With I Married a Monster from Outer Space, both had some creative freedom, although Vittes was notoriously resistant to any changes to his script, to the annoyance of the leads.
 Principal photography for I Married a Monster from Outer Space began on April 21 and ended in early May 1958.
 The film marked Fowler's second directorial effort following I Was a Teenage Werewolf (1957).
 Prior to this, Fowler had worked closely as an editor for Fritz Lang.

 Release

 Advertisement from 1958 for I Married a Monster from Outer Space and co-feature, The Blob.

-On September 10, 1958, the film premiered in Los Angeles, followed by its U.S. and Canadian theatrical release in October.
+On September 10, 1958, the film premiered in Los Angeles, followed by its U.S. and Canadian theatrical release on September 29, 1958.
+It was released on a double feature with The Blob (1958).)

 Critical response

 Upon its release, I Married a Monster from Outer Space proved to be a hit with audiences and critics.
 Despite its modest budget and unpretentious production values, the film was ideal filler for drive-in audiences.
 Originally slated as the A film in a double feature with The Blob (1958), I Married a Monster from Outer Space was relegated to the bottom of the playbill because audiences preferred the intriguing full color monster feature over this monochromatic, more sombre, domestic invasion entry.

 Due to its exploitative and sensationalized title, I Married a Monster from Outer Space has long been ignored by critics and film historians, although it received respectable reviews, both in contemporary and in later reviews.
 Varietys 1958 review wrote, "Fowler's direction, while sometimes slow, latches onto mounting suspense as action moves to climax.
 He gets the benefit of outstanding special photographic effects from John P. Fulton, which aid in maintaining interest."
 Harrison's Reports declared, "This latest addition to the current cycle of science-fiction-horror melodramas is just as fantastic as the others in its category, but it is more imaginative than most and should prove to be a good supporting feature wherever such pictures are acceptable."
 The Monthly Film Bulletin of Britain wrote, "This generally well-acted and -staged Science Fiction thriller, though novelettish in its personal story, has an intriguing situation and some effective, if rather sparse, trick camerawork."
 Danny Peary described it as "an intelligent, atmospheric, subtly made sci-fi thriller".
 Tom Milne of Time Out magazine found "good performances, strikingly moody camerawork, a genuinely exciting climax", and Leonard Maltin called it a "pretty good little rehash of Invasion of the Body Snatchers" with "some nice, creepy moments".